Shruti0730/passwordHashingJC/README.md

 ## Defects
 ** Defects are created under issues tab and marked it as prioriry in order to sort it easily

+## Automation
+** have added jmx file which has automation for POST to /hash and GET to /hash